arkorobotics/azgen/README.md

 summit_alt = 764          # Altitude in meters (Source: SOTA Database)
 ```
 3. Import the output `.shp` file in `/data` into Google Maps or your GIS program of choice

+# Credits
+Special thanks to @thedeltaflyer for setting up the API!